Jerry Yee: Adamson University

-He would return to coaching in the UAAP in 2023 when he joined the Adamson Lady Falcons He would only coach for Season 85 leading them to a third place finish; their first ever Final Four appearance since Season 76 in 2014.
+He would return to coaching in the UAAP in 2023 when he joined the Adamson Lady Falcons He would only coach for Season 85 leading them to a third-place finish; their first ever Final Four appearance since Season 76 in 2014.

 He was released in June 7 of the same year shortly after his appointment as the main tactician of the Farm Fresh Foxies in the Premier Volleyball League (PVL) was announced.
 The company of rival team the Akari Chargers sponsors Adamson.

 University of the East

 Yee would then coach the UE Lady Red Warriors in Season 86.
-He was unable to complete the season as he was mete with a three month suspension in March 2024 for "acts that are inconsistent with the purposes" of the UAAP.
+He was unable to complete the season as he was mete with a three-month suspension in March 2024 for "acts that are inconsistent with the purposes" of the UAAP.
 This suspension was characterized as undue.
 Yee alleged that there is a lack of due process and insinuated that his former employer Adamson was behind the complaint.

 NCAA

 De La Salle–College of Saint Benilde

 Yee would also coach the St. Benilde Lady Blazers in the National Collegiate Athletic Association (NCAA) since April 2018.
 He helped them break Arellano Lady Braves' three-title streak by clinching the Season 97 volleyball title in 2022.
 He has also oversaw the Lady Blazers take part in the 2018 PVL Collegiate Conference.

 In February 2025, the NCAA wrote a letter challenging Yee's dual role of being concurrent head coach of both Benilde and Zus Coffee informing him of the prohibition of its coaches working for professional teams.
+Onyok Getigan was listed as the head coach for the rest of the season while Yee remained part of the staff.

+In January 2026, Yee is head coach again of the Lady Blazers.